TERMS AND CONDITIONS

 Except as otherwise specified in these terms and conditions, the Fees and any other fees and charges payable by the Customer or LEC under these terms and conditions are exclusive of all taxes, duties and charges imposed or levied in Australia or overseas in connection with these terms and conditions or the Services, which are the responsibility of the Customer or LEC.
 Without limiting the foregoing, the Customer or LEC is solely responsible for any taxes, duties or charges imposed subsequent to the Commencement Date in respect of these terms and conditions.

 8.1 ESA IP Rights

-Customer acknowledges that, unless and to the extent stipulated to the contrary in these terms and conditions, ESA remains the sole owner of and retain all Intellectual Property Rights with respect to the Services, including specifically all Intellectual Property Rights in and;
+Customer or LEC acknowledges that, unless and to the extent stipulated to the contrary in these terms and conditions, ESA remains the sole owner of and retain all Intellectual Property Rights with respect to the Services, including specifically all Intellectual Property Rights in and;

 a. to the Website and the ESA Systems;

 c. all documentation, know-how, methodologies, equipment, systems, processes and other materials supplied or made available to the Customer or LEC under, or in connection with, these terms and conditions, and nothing in these terms and conditions transfers or assigns to the Customer or LEC any of those rights.